Aleister

 Crowley dies pacing in his living-room.
 Supposedly Mr W.H. heard a crash while polishing furniture on the floor

 below, and entered Crowley's rooms to find him dead on the floor.
+Patricia "Deirdre" MacAlpine, the mother of his

 son, denied all this and reports a sudden gust of wind and peal of thunder at the (otherwise quiet) moment of his